mattTea/Portfolio/notes/week_4_raw_notes.md

 ### More SQL

-SQL files are being held in a `migrations` folder for teh afternoon bookmarks manager challenge... so, why?
+SQL files are being held in a `migrations` folder for the afternoon bookmarks manager challenge... so, why?

 [What is a Migration Script?](https://www.red-gate.com/simple-talk/sql/database-administration/using-migration-scripts-in-database-deployments/)